 She pulls back and holds my gaze.
-“Let’s do it again, Star” she murmurs.
+“Let’s do it again, Star."

 Her eyes, those bright galaxies of endless love, hold in them the promise of perpetuity.
-She’s given me a love that has defined every known constraint and makes me think that through it, we could live forever.
+She’s given me a love that has defined every known constraint and knows not a single condition.

-I nod, kiss the mouth of the woman who fell from the sky and saved my life.
+I nod my agreement and lean down to kiss the mouth of the woman who fell from the sky and saved my life.

 I lift her into my arms, carry her into the bedroom and make us last forever.